openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 It will start checking if you have installed Pipelines as Code and if not it will ask you if you want to  install (with `kubectl`) the latest stable release.
 If you add the flag `--nightly` it will install the latest code ci release.

 Bootstrap detect the OpenShift Route automatically associated to the Pipelines as code controller service.
-If you don't have an OpenShift install it will ask you for your public URL (ie: an ingress spec url) You can override the URL with the flag `--route-url`.
+If you don't have an OpenShift install it will ask you for your public URL (ie: an ingress spec URL) You can override the URL with the flag `--route-url`.
 {{< /details >}}